-For deer, elk and moose in Alberta, key winter range is often found, in river valleys.
+For deer, elk and moose in Alberta, key winter range is often found in river valleys.
 These landforms contain the topographic variation and site productivity conditions that provide winter foraging conditions in proximity to forest and topographic cover.
 Also, south-facing valley slopes have relatively lower snow accumulations and warmer bedding sites.
 The valley landform itself provides protection from high wind chills.
-Traditional, high use and high quality winter ranges have been identified and mapped (provincial land use referral maps) on the basis of several decades of winter aerial population surveys, supplemented by habitat assessments using aerial photo interpretation and ground surveys.
+Traditional, high use and high quality winter ranges have been identified and mapped on the Wildlife Sensitivity Maps on the basis of several decades of winter aerial population surveys, supplemented by habitat assessments using aerial photo interpretation and ground surveys.

 Key ungulate winter ranges play a disproportionately large role, given their localized size and distribution, in maintaining the overall productivity of regional ungulate populations.
 These ranges ensure that a significant proportion of the breeding population survives to the next year.
-Females not only have to survive, they have to be in good enough shape in the spring to provide a healthy new crop of young.